cowrie/cowrie/INSTALL.md

 $ ssh-keygen -t dsa -b 1024 -f ssh_host_dsa_key
 ```

+* If you see `twistd: Unknown command: cowrie` there are two possibilities.
+If there's a python stack trace, it probably means there's a missing dependency.
+If there's no stack trace, double check that your PYTHONPATH is set to the source code directory.
 * Default file permissions

 To make Cowrie logfiles public readable, change the ```--umask 0077``` option in start.sh into ```--umask 0022```